bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 #### Route Tables and Routes

-Packets are routed, hop by hop across the internet from source to destination.
+Packets are routed, hop-by-hop across the internet from source to destination.

 1. Default route `0.0.0.0/0` sends all packets to ISP.
 2. ISP Router has multiple interfaces.
 The Route Table is used for selection.
 3. Router compares packet destination IP and Route Table for matching destinations.
 The more specific prefixes are preferred (0 lowest, 32 highest).
-Packet is forwarded to the **next hop/target**.
+The packet is forwarded to the **next-hop/target**.

 #### Address Resolution Protocol (ARP)